lhrodovalho/AFEBioPICO/README.md

 * Self-Biased Current Source was made with very small transistor lenghts and VDD stability is lackluster.
 Should be remade.
 * Filter block was scraped, as cutoff frequencies are now controlled by tuning the LNA OTA and pseudoresistor.
 * Top level blocks aren't routed
+* Documentation is extremely incomplete and some images were sourced from outside without proper references.
+Images must be updated.

 Team members